csesoc/constitution/README.md

     8.2 Nominations must remain open until the later of:
-        8.2.1 one calendar week after nominations open; or 8.2.2 there are at least two (2) nominees for Co-presidents and one (1) nominee for each other position, and at least five (5) unique nominees for the positions in total.
+        8.2.1 one calendar week after nominations open; or 8.2.2 there are at least two (2) nominees for Co-presidents and one (1) nominee for each other position excluding the Grievance Officer, and at least five (5) unique nominees for the positions in total.
+	8.2.3 In the case of no member being nominated for the position of Grievance Officer, the incoming executive will have a vote to appoint one of themselves as a Grievance Officer.
     8.3 Nominations must be entered and seconded by two (2) full members, one of whom must be the nominee.
     8.4 The Co-Presidents shall maintain the official list of nominees during the nomination period,